 When you are facing a felony charge, it is critical that you hire an experienced, aggressive lawyer to represent you.
-The attorneys at Gorman Malarcik Pierce have successfully defended hundreds of clients, saving them the embarrassment, expense and lifelong burden of a criminal conviction.
+The attorneys at Malarcik Pierce Munyer Will have successfully defended hundreds of clients, saving them the embarrassment, expense and lifelong burden of a criminal conviction.

 Ohio law classifies most felonies by “degree.”
 The most serious are First Degree Felonies.
 The least serious are Fifth Degree Felonies.
 There are also “unclassified” felonies.
 Felony charges may be brought in State or Federal Court, depending on the facts and circumstances.
 Some examples of common felony charges in Ohio:

 If you are convicted of a felony in Ohio, your sentence will normally include both jail time and a fine.
 Courts are given a range of penalties that will be imposed at the higher or lower end, depending on the facts.
 Prison sentences can range from 6 months up to life without parole or even the death penalty.
 Fines can be as high as $25,000.

 A felony conviction will change your life forever.
 In addition to the sentence imposed by the court, a felony conviction can prevent you from owning or possessing a gun.
 It will limit your employment, your voting, and may cause you to lose your professional license (nursing, commercial driver, etc.).
 It may also affect where you may live once you are released from prison.

 Avoid conviction by hiring an aggressive, experienced attorney right away.